1jour1vin

 Wine rated (2025 guide) 96/100

 Château Grand-Puy Ducasse 2022 is a magnificent wine that could well surpass the 2020 vintage.
-Predominantly Cabernet Sauvignon (58%), but with a healthy dose of Merlot (40%) and a touch of Petit Verdot, this gorgeous wine boasts a deep purple color, as well as powerful aromas of cassis, spicy oak, freshly sharpened pencils and chalky minerality.
-Medium- to full-bodied on the palate, this full-bodied, complex, nicely textured and concentrated Pauillac has powerful tannins, good mid-palate depth and an excellent finish.
-It's not for instant gratification, however, and should be forgotten for 5-7 years, or even a decade.
-It should reach its peak in its 30th year.
+Composed mainly of Cabernet Sauvignon (58%), but with a good dose of Merlot (40%) and a touch of Petit Verdot, this magnificent wine has a deep purple color and powerful aromas of blackcurrant, spicy oak, freshly sharpened pencils, and chalky minerality.
+Medium-bodied to full-bodied on the palate, this ample, complex, beautifully textured and concentrated Pauillac has powerful tannins, good depth in the mid-palate and an excellent finish.
+However, it is not for those seeking instant gratification and should be forgotten for 5 to 7 years, or even a decade.
+It should reach its peak on its 30th anniversary.
 2032-2062

 Terre de Vins